NEADS Inc.

-NEADS Inc. is a nationwide American 501(c)3 nonprofit program that provides trained service dogs to deaf and disabled Americans.
+NEADS Inc. is an American 501(c)(3) nonprofit program that provides trained service dogs to people who have physical disabilities or who are deaf or hearing impaired; veterans with PTSD; and children with autism or other developmental disabilities.

 History

 NEADS Inc. began in 1976 as The Hearing Ear Dog Program, on the Lenox, Massachusetts campus of Holliston Junior College.
 With seed money from the Medfield Lions Club, students in the Animal Care Program determined that hearing dogs could be trained to become "ears" for people who are deaf or hearing impaired.
 In 1987, after training over 400 hearing dog "teams", The Hearing Ear Dog Program expanded to train service dogs to become the "arms and/or legs" for people with physical disabilities.
 In 1989, to reflect these new services, The Hearing Ear Dog Program changed its name to New England Assistance Dog Services (NEADS legally changed its name to NEADS Inc. in 2018).
 NEADS began the Prison PUP Program in 1998, in which prison inmates foster and train service dog puppies for one to two years.
 In 2000, NEADS expanded its services to include the training of service dogs trained to assist children with autism and other developmental disabilities.
-In 2006, NEADS began a specialty program for injured soldiers returning from the Iraq and Afghanistan wars through its Service Dogs for Veterans program.
+In 2006, NEADS began a specialty program for injured soldiers returning from the Iraq and Afghanistan wars through its Service Dogs for Veterans program and now serves veterans from all wars.
 The organization now resides on an 18 acre campus in Princeton, Massachusetts.

-Puppy program
+Purpose Breeding and Source of Puppies for the Program

 Originally, NEADS used dogs from shelters and private breeders.
 In 2000, purpose-bred puppies from Guiding Eyes for the Blind and other service dog organizations were introduced.
 The program completion rate for these dogs with specific temperaments and excellent health was higher, so NEADS has shifted to using primarily purpose-bred dogs – obtained through its own breeding program and from other Service/Guide Dog organizations – to allow for better control for temperament, health, and overall suitability for service dog work.
+NEADS strives to maintain genetic diversity through collaborating with other top-quality industry partners across North America through careful and intentional mate selection.
+NEADS furthered its commitment to its breeding program with the opening of its breeding center in 2022.

 Early socialization exposes the puppies to different surfaces, people, sounds and objects.
 Progressive socialization continues throughout the pup's training to make sure that when they are matched with a client, they are experienced and confident.